Spectral characterisation of inertial particle clustering in turbulence: Results

 \subsubsection{Shock capturing viscosity}

 Finally, let us discuss how well the clustering results can be modelled using lower numerical resolution together with a shock viscosity to stabilise the code.
+Such a shock viscosity was used in the LES of \cite{Yang+14} and \cite{Zhang+16}, but it remained unclear to what extent this affected the accuracy of their results.
+To perform a meaningful comparison between DNS and LES, it is interesting to have an even larger value of $\Ma$.
 To be able to do this, it is interesting to have an even larger value of $\Ma$.
 Therefore, we consider a DNS with $\Ma=1.14$ (Run~V3a) and compare with two LES with different values of $C_{\rm shock}$; see \Eq{zeta_shock}.
 The result for the density spectra is shown in \Fig{pcomp_spec_christer_Ma_hel}.
 We see that for all values of $\St_{\rm int}$, except for $\St_{\rm int}=0.53$, the LES spectra (dashed and dashed-dotted lines) are close to the DNS for $k/k_1<20$.
 For $\St_{\rm int}=0.53$ (red lines), however, the agreement exists only up to $k/k_1\approx6$.
 Surprisingly, a similar departure is not seen in the kinetic energy and fluid density spectra shown in \Fig{pspec_kine_comp}.
 A major difference is, of course, that the LES do not resolve the small length scales at all, which is also why their spectra are shorter.
 The discrepancy in the particle density spectra between LES and DNS therefore suggests that the clustering, which occurs mostly at those intermediate values of $\St_{\rm int}$, depends on physical effects at the scale of the shocks, corresponding to high wavenumbers.
 If this is indeed the case, this departure between DNS and LES may become worse at larger values of $\Ma$.
 It will be interesting to revisit this question in future simulations at higher resolution.

 We should point out that the name LES is, in the present context, somewhat of a misnomer, because here all the eddies are actually resolved.
 This is because the Kolmogorov scale in Run~V3 is about three times as large as the mesh spacing; see \Tab{tab:eta}.
 In the LES, the mesh spacing is four times larger than in the DNS, which means that we are resolving down to almost the Kolmogorov scale.